sal55/langs/Benchmarks.md

 ### Testing

 All programs are written in my M language.
-I use a version of my M compiler (MC) to translate all those to C, and compile with gcc, example:
+They are compiled with both BB, the new compiler, with gcc using version of the M compiler (MC) that translates themn to C then invokes gcc, example:

     C:\ax>mc -opt ax
     Compiling ax.m to ax.exe
     Invoking C compiler: gcc -m64 -O3 -oax.exe ax.c

 So, none of the programs are in pure C, but generated C. This could possibly affect the ability of gcc to optimise.
-However I have a version of the 'pi' benchmark in pure C, and that gives the same timin
+However I have a version of the 'pi' benchmark in pure C, and that gives the same timing.

-All gcc tests are with -O3 option.

 ### Benchmark results.